 A fascinating memoir of the American prison system in the 1940s, amid peak WWII fervor.
-Extremely problematic given its author, but wonderfully composed and gripping from beginning to end.
-The “story” spans the 4.5 years that Viereck was imprisoned and touches on a bit of everything, from the court system to wormy food to prison politics to character studies of murderers and thieves.
+Extremely problematic given its author, but well-composed and surprisingly gripping.
+The “story” spans the 4.5 years that Viereck was imprisoned and examines everything from the court system to wormy food to prison politics to character studies of murderers and thieves.
 The most shocking details—at least for its 1952 audience—involve semi-explicit accounts of “situational homosexuality.”
-Or, in other words, when straight men bang each other because there’s no women around.Read more “George Sylvester Viereck – Men Into Beasts (1952)”
+Or, in other words, when “straight” men bang each other because there’s no women around.Read more “George Sylvester Viereck – Men Into Beasts (1952)”

 Ever aware of the show’s campy tone, this novelty joke book first appeared in February 1969.
 Apparently it exceeded expectations, as there there at least five additional printings in only ten months.
 This impressive accomplishment is more indicative of the national frenzy for Dark Shadows anything, I believe, than the book’s content.Read more “Anonymous – Barnabas Collins in a Funny Vein (1969)”

 This 1969 gay pulp novel got labeled as “Adult Only” entertainment when it was published, but it’s much more about true love than naughty exploits.